The Importance Of Fiber In Your Diet

 First off, dietary fiber includes parts of plant foods that your body can’t digest or absorb.
 What that means is that fiber passes relatively intact through your stomach, small intestine, colon, and eventually out of your body.
 There are two types of fiber, soluble and insoluble.
-Soluble fiber dissolves in water and creates a type of gel-like material which can help to lower blood cholesterol and blood sugar levels.
+Soluble fiber dissolves in water and creates a type of gel-like material which can help to maintain healthy blood cholesterol and blood sugar levels.
 Insoluble fiber is responsible for promoting movement through the digestive system, increasing stool bulk, and by binding with water making stool softer and easier to pass… if you have spongy stool you’re doing good 😉 Fiber is first and foremost known to help promote regularity.
 Having regular bowel movements that aren’t painful is a great sign that you’re eating the right foods and getting enough fiber in your diet.

 The Importance Of Fiber In Your Diet: Weight Control

 Studies have shown that people who eat a diet higher in fiber weigh less than those who consume less fiber.
 Foods rich in fiber are usually more filling, take longer to eat, and are lower in fat and total energy (kcals).
 Once eaten, high fiber foods take longer to leave the stomach to digest and absorb water causing a feeling of fullness.
 Not only does fiber help you to manage a healthy weight, but eating a diet with high quality fiber can also help to maintain a healthy gut microbiome!
 Having a healthy and balanced microbiome plays an important roll in digestion, absorption, and assimilation of all your foods- don’t let any of those nutrients go to waste!
 Fiber can play an important role in weight management and control.